LukaszSwolkien/EngineeringMetrics/README.md

 Note 1: this is in addition to DORA (DevOps Research & Assessment) metrics from which we already know how successful we are at DevOps (DF – Deployment Frequency, MLT – Mean Lead Time for changes, MTTR – Mean Time to Recover, CFR – Change Failure Rate).

-Note 2: There are also other dimmentions not covered in this library which are very important like impact done by the software on customers, profitability, and engineers motivation, engagement, satisfaction, trust, attitute.
+Note 2: There are also other dimentions not covered in this library which are very important like impact done by the software on customers, profitability, and engineers motivation, engagement, satisfaction, trust, attitute.

 ## Algorithms
 1. __Execution metrics__ to measure the amount of work committed vs delivered.
 This data shows how predictable the team is.
 Unlike the Story Points, the percentage of work done compared to planned can be compared between teams.
 Such metrics can also be aggregated on the organisation level